FailAcademy/learning/web-dev-foundation/_slides/03-js/02-intro-to-js-slides.md

 ---

-# Debugging

-You can use the console to help find bugs in your JS code.

-(NEED AN EXAMPLE...)

----

 # Logging Values to the Console

-You can also use `console.log()` to simply print out and test values in the browser's console, instead of writing them to your document.
+You can also use `console.log()` to simply print out and test values in the browser's console from your code, instead of writing them to your document.

 ```javascript
 var greeting = "Hi there!"